Your financial disclosure during divorce…

 When you get a divorce or civil partnership dissolution, you will need to divulge the details of your finances.
 This is known as financial disclosure.
 At Harrisons Solicitors we can help you with this, ensuring both you and your ex comply with your legal obligations.

-If you would like to speak to one of our family law solicitors about getting a divorce or civil partnership dissolution, please do not hesitate to contact us today.
+If you would like to speak to one of our family law solicitors about getting a divorce or civil partnership dissolution, please call us on 01938 552545 / 01686 625134 or complete a free online enquiry and we will be happy to help you.

 For more information about financial disclosure in divorce, including how to prepare, please download our free guide.